munshisan/decent-espresso-tray/README.md

 In this stackup, the scale cover fits snugly[^1] over the scale and the tray is glued to the scale cover, making the whole stackup stay put on the counter.

-[^1]: The scale cover should be printed in TPU95A or similar material that allows the scale cover to stretch and grip the scale.
+[^1]: The scale cover should be printed in TPU95A or similar material that allows the scale cover to stretch around and grip the scale.

 The wire guide (aka wire stent) is necessary when connecting the scale to USB power with the supplied cable as any physical contact interference between the cable and the scale's cover will produce erroneous readings.
 The wire guide moves the wire away from the scale to avoid interference.